AddioElectronics/CeriHAL/README.md

 Some Serial functions/macros will not be able to be used with the original drivers.

 **2** : If the system timer is not available.
 You will need to write your own millis() function, which returns how many milliseconds have elapsed since program start.
-Create a source file and include "Addio\Embedded\Time\Timing\timing.h", which contains the millis() prototype.`
+Create a source file and include "Addio/Embedded/Time/System_Timer/system_timer.h", which contains the millis() prototype.`

-**3** : If you are not using a cm0plus, you will need to add an include for that.
-As long as they use the same macros/functions/registers as cm0plus, if you choose to you can modify `system_timer_atmelstart_cm0plus.c,` or better yet create a new file for the CPU type.
-In future versions more CPU's will be supported out of the box.
+**3** : If you are using a new MCU or Core, it may not be supported yet.
+You can issue a bug report and I will add it asap.
+[If you wish to add support for an MCU or Core, there are short tutorials here.](https://github.com/AddioElectronics/AS-HAL-USB-CDC-STDIO-Redirect#How-to-Add-Support-for-a-Device)

 **4** : You do not have to use the extended IO descriptors, although some Serial functions will not work.
 More info coming soon.